An algebraic model for rational torus-equivariant spectra

 \section{The algebraic model}

-In this section we breifly recall relevant results from \cite{tnq1} which constructs an abelian category $\cA (G)$ giving an algebraic reflection of the structure of the category of $G$-spectra and an Adams spectral sequence based on it; the present account is very compressed and readers may need to refer to \cite{tnq1} for details.
+In this section we recall relevant results from \cite{tnq1} which constructs an abelian category $\cA (G)$ giving an algebraic reflection of the structure of the category of $G$-spectra and an Adams spectral sequence based on it; the present account is very compressed and readers may need to refer to \cite{tnq1} for details.
 The structures from that analysis will be relevant to much of what we do here.
-Section \ref{sec:AGasmodules} rephrases the definition in terms of the diagrams of this paper, and in the process makes explicit some further details.

 This model is based on pairs of connected subgroups and is denoted $\cA_c^p(G)$ in the more precise notation of \cite{AGs}, and we use this form of the model since it is the most convenient and practical model for calculations.
 In fact the first output of the topological argument is a model based on flags of dimensions of subgroups which is denoted $\cA_d^f(G)$ in \cite{AGs}.
 This was introduced and shown to be equivalent to $\cA_c^p(G)$ in \cite{AGs}; building on \cite{AGs}, we show in Section \ref{sec:AGasmodules} how to move directly from the algebraic model coming from our proof (namely $\cA_d^f(G)$) to $\cA_c^p(G)$.